mlabonne/llm-course/README.md

 ---
 ### 3. Retrieval Augmented Generation

-With RAG, LLMs retrieves contextual documents from a database to improve the accuracy of their answers.
+With RAG, LLMs retrieve contextual documents from a database to improve the accuracy of their answers.
 RAG is a popular way of augmenting the model's knowledge without any fine-tuning.

 * **Orchestrators**: Orchestrators (like [LangChain](https://python.langchain.com/docs/get_started/introduction), [LlamaIndex](https://docs.llamaindex.ai/en/stable/), [FastRAG](https://github.com/IntelLabs/fastRAG), etc.) are popular frameworks to connect your LLMs with tools, databases, memories, etc. and augment their abilities.
 * **Retrievers**: User instructions are not optimized for retrieval.
 Different techniques (e.g., multi-query retriever, [HyDE](https://arxiv.org/abs/2212.10496), etc.) can be applied to rephrase/expand them and improve performance.